NicolasOmar/my-pets/README.md

 ## What do I need?
 Before cloning this repo, I recommend installing the following software:
 - [Node](https://nodejs.org/en/download/) >=12.16.1 to install packages
+- [API Repo](https://github.com/NicolasOmar/my-pets-api) to work in a local environment

 ## Setup
 After cloning the repo, install the node packages in the project's root file.